The Nissan 350z is responsive, handles well and will make enough noise to put a smile on your friend’s face.

 Known as the Nissan Fairlady Z in Japan, Nissan’s 350z was the next in line of a long history of “Z cars“.
 The first Z car produced was the “S30” sold as a Nissan Fairlady Z, Nissan 240Z and Datsun 240z in different markets around the world.

-Identified by the model code “Z33” (and sometimes called a “Nissan Z33”), Nissan 350z’s were produced right up until 2009 before being taken over by the newer Nissan 370z.
+Identified by the model code “Z33” (and sometimes called a “Nissan Z33”), they were produced right up until 2009 and sold as the Nissan 350z before being taken over by the newer Nissan 370z.

 Years sold: 2003-2009